gkapfham/pyohio2021-presentation/slides.md

 </style>

 - *Readability* : function signatures are more difficult to read
-- *Productivity* : programmer often must add type annotations
+- *Productivity* : programmers often must add type annotations
 - *Complexity* : programs use many new classes and types

 </div>